emmagraham/STAT540-UBC.github.io/subpages/announcements.md

       before_body: ../include/nav.html
       after_body: ../include/nothing.html
 ---

+### Assignment
+We have posted the assignment.
+You have a bit more than a month to work on it.
+Head over to the assignment tab now for relevant links, tips, and submission instructions, or go straight to [the asssignment](../homework/assignment/homework.md) to see the questions now.

 ### Paper review/critique 01 issue opened
 We have opened the issue for paper review 01 **[here](https://github.com/STAT540-UBC/Discussion/issues/110)**.
 Please respond.
 The deadline for the first paper review is on <font color="red">Feb 22nd</font>.